 These optimizations are vital for making models with local LLMs and 1M context window capabilities feasible.
 The Transformer architecture itself, introduced in the seminal paper “Attention Is All You Need,” laid the groundwork for these advancements.

 Traditional positional encodings, such as absolute positional embeddings, can struggle with generalizing to sequences longer than those encountered during training.
-Newer methodologies address this limitation:
+Newer methodologies address this limitation for expanded context windows:

 - Rotary Positional Embeddings (RoPE): Implemented in models like Llama, RoPE integrates relative positional information by rotating embeddings.
 It demonstrates superior extrapolation capabilities to longer sequences, as described in the paper introducing RoPE (Su et al., 2021).